MHickey2/Wannabe-Healthy/README.md

 ### 7. Blog Detail Page      <a name="blogdetailpage"></a>

-When you select a blog, you will be redirected to the blog detail page, this page will show the full content for that specific blog.
+When you select a blog, you will be redirected to the post detail page, this page will show the full content for that specific blog.
 If you are a logged in user you can use the comment form to add a comment.
 This comment will have to be approved by the admin before it will be displayed on the site.
 You can see comments that have already been submitted for the Blog.
 You can also like/unlike the post.
 You will also be able to see the Profile Picture and Bio for the Author of the Post.
 If you are viewing a post that you submitted you will be able to see an edit and delete button below your post and you can use these buttons to edit or delete your post.
 (They will take you to the edit and delete form)

 <br>